-- Travel Agent: An individual who arranges travel for individuals or groups.
+Travel Agent: An individual who arranges travel for individuals or groups.
 Travel agents may be generalists or specialists (cruises, adventure travel, conventions and meetings.)
 The agents receive a 10 to 15% commission from accommodations, transportation companies and attractions for coordinating the booking of travel.
-They typically coordinate travel for their customers at the same or lower cost than if the customer booked the travel on his/her own. - Visa: A validating document placed in a passport by a foreign government, indicating that the traveller's passport has been examined and the passport holder may travel to that specific country.
-Not all countries require visas. - Tour Wholesaler: A company that doesn't sell to the public but through travel agents and particularly tour and coach operators.
-They generally rely on low-margin, mass-market products. - Tour Wholesaler: An individual or company that sells tour packages and tour products to travel agents.
-Tour wholesalers usually receive a 20% discount on accommodations. - Tourism: the term for the movement of people to destinations away from their place of residence for any reason other than following an occupation, remunerated from within the country visited, for a period of 24 hours or more. - Itinerary: A travel plan or schedule which includes all travel details such as datetime, mode of transport, accommodation, etc. for travellers. - Passport: An official document required to travel outside the country which proclaims the citizenship of the holder. - Electronic ticket: An airline ticket in the form of a computer entry.
+They typically coordinate travel for their customers at the same or lower cost than if the customer booked the travel on his/her own.

+Visa: A validating document placed in a passport by a foreign government, indicating that the traveller's passport has been examined and the passport holder may travel to that specific country.
+Not all countries require visas.

+Tour Wholesaler: A company that doesn't sell to the public but through travel agents and particularly tour and coach operators.
+They generally rely on low margin, mass-market products.

+Tour Wholesaler: An individual or company that sells tour packages and tour products to travel agents.
+Tour wholesalers usually receive a 20% discount from accommodations.

+Tourism: the term for the movement of people to destinations away from their place of residence for any reason other than following an occupation, remunerated from within the country visited, for a period of 24 hours or more.

+Itinerary: A travel plan or schedule which includes all travel details such as datetime, mode of transport, accommodation, etc. for travellers.

+Travel Agency Management and Tour Operations MTTM-04 Passport: An official document required to travel outside the country which proclaims the citizenship of the holder.
+Electronic ticket: An airline ticket in the form of a computer entry.
 An electronic ticket, or e-ticket, is supposed to function as an actual paper ticket by reserving you a space on a flight; all you need to do is give an identification number and show an ID at the airport.
 But you should also bring the written receipt sent by the airline in the event the airline's computer system has crashed or the airline has lost your reservation.

-• Foreign Tourist: Any person visiting a country, other than that in which he/she usually resides, for a period of at least 24 hours (Committee of Statistical Experts of the League of Nations, 1937).

-5.10 Check Your Progress:

-1) What is a Travel Agency?

-2) What is the need for a Travel Agency in the tourism industry?
+Foreign Tourist: Any person visiting a country, other than that in which he/she usually resides, for a period of at least 24 hours (Committee of Statistical Experts of the League of Nations, 1937).
+5.10 Check Your Progress: 1) What is Travel Agency?
+2) What is the need for Travel Agency in the tourism industry?

-3) What do you mean by Travel Documentation?

-Travel Agency and Tour Operations BTTM(N)-201

-4)

-4) What is the importance of Travel-related Information?

-5) What is the importance of the Travel Agency's function?
+Travel Agency Management and Tour Operations MTTM-04 3) What do you mean by Travel Documentation?
+4) What is the importance of Travel related Information? , 5) What is the importance of the Travel Agency function?

 5.11 Clues to the Answers:

-1) Refer Sec.
+- 1) Refer Sec.
 5.5

-2) Refer Sec.
+- 2) Refer Sec.
 5.4

-3) Refer Sec.
+- 3) Refer Sec.
 5.7.7

-4) Refer Sec.
+- 4) Refer Sec.
 5.5.1

-5) Refer Sec.
+- 5) Refer Sec.
 5.7